multi-vit/entity-framework-learning/README.md

 - Where we have children of children records, we can chain `.ThenInclude()` to use further foreign keys to get grand children
     - You can chain multiple `.ThenInclude()` to go as far down the children as possible
 - As well as filtering using the lambda function e.g. `(q => q.Id == 1)` you can also use the `.Where()` method
+- I noticed that sometimes, related entities were still included even without specifying this, found this in the [Microsoft docs](https://learn.microsoft.com/en-us/ef/core/querying/related-data/eager):
+    > Entity Framework Core will automatically fix-up navigation properties to any other entities that were previously loaded into the context instance.
+    > So even if you don't explicitly include the data for a navigation property, the property may still be populated if some or all of the related entities were previously loaded.
+- And this in the [same Microsoft docs](https://learn.microsoft.com/en-us/ef/core/querying/related-data/eager), related to performance:
+    > Eager loading a collection navigation in a single query may cause performance issues.
+    > For more information, see [Single vs. split queries](https://learn.microsoft.com/en-us/ef/core/querying/single-split-queries).

 ### Projections and Anonymous Data Types